Q. How are BungyPump™ poles different from rigid walking sticks or hiking poles?

 Q. Which BungyPump™ model should I choose?

-Q. Do the BungyPump™ poles come in pair?
+Q. Do the BungyPump™ poles come in pairs?

-Yes, all of the BungyPump™ models come in pair (two poles).
+Yes, all of the BungyPump™ models come in pairs (two poles).

 Q. When do I need to use the rubber foot or tungsten tip?